 Career Education teachers have received staff development training in teaching reading through the content area.
 Other career education courses such as Drafting, Culinary Arts, HVAC/Electrical, and Machining include application of mathematical principles.
-Health Science and Biotechnical programs curriculum includes instruction in Anatomy and Physiology and other science concepts.
+Students are continuing to participate in the JAVA class which allows students to sit for the AP Computer Science Exam.
+Health Science and Biomedical sciences programs curriculum includes instruction in Anatomy and Physiology and other science concepts.